Builder¶

 Sequence generator based on monomer weights/proportions.

-This generator selects monomers based on their relative weights.
 Each selection is independent (no memory of previous selections).

 generate_sequence ¶